reciprocalreviews/reciprocalapp/DESIGN.md

 - The RR admins approve it
 - Sam configures the profile for the venue, defining six volunteer roles for three tracks and two different review phases, and defining ranked preferences of `preferred`, `if necessary`, and `no`.
 - Sam gets the URL of the volunteer page and sends an email through various social media platforms, inviting people to review
-- One reviewer receives the link and already has an RR account, and just indicates `preferred` for the experience report track, up to 4 papers total.
+- One reviewer receives the link and already has an ORCID account, and just indicates `preferred` for the experience report track, up to 4 papers total.
-- Another reviewer recieves the link and doesn't have an RR account, but logs in with their ORCID, and then indicates `if necessary` on research, up to 5 papers.
+- Another reviewer recieves the link and doesn't have an ORCID account, but creates one, and then logs in to indicate `if necessary` on research, up to 5 papers.
-- Another reviewer receives the link and doesn't have either an RR account or an ORCID, and decides not to volunteer because of the hassile of making both accounts.
-- After the community finishes volunteering, Sam exports a CSV of all of the volunteers, sort it by tracks and venues, and uses the reviewer expertise and preferences to manually decide which tracks to assign individuals to.
+- After volunteering stabilizes, Sam exports a CSV of all of the volunteers, sort it by track roles, and uses the reviewer expertise and preferences to manually decide which tracks to assign individuals to.
 He then imports subsets of the spreadsheet into EasyChair to create the reviewer set for each track.
 He then sends a message to everyone asking them to check their assignment and notify him if they are no longer able to complete their commitment.

 ## An annual conference invites program committee members